AnimosWorkshop/Sor-Vault/Temuthen/Pronouns and Vocative Case.md

 In Temuthen, pronouns are divided into first, second and third person, each taking the appropriate [[Suffixes|suffix]] according to the person's gender.
+Note that for a neuter singular form, the 'e' is always added for pronouns.

 * First person - IIþ
 * Second person - IIx